AugustArnstad/BayesianVariableImportance/README.md

 # Compute the variable importance metrics by sampling from the joint posterior.
 Specify the additive parameter, which represents the additive
-# variance component of an animal model (see Kruuk - Estimating genetic parameters in natural populations using the ‘animal model’ (2004))
+# variance component and what scale to compute repeatability on (see Kruuk - Estimating genetic parameters in natural populations using the ‘animal model’ (2004) and
+# Stoffel - rptR: repeatability estimation and variance decomposition by generalized linear mixed-effects models for explanations).
-samples_pois <- BayesianVariableImportance::sample_posterior_count(model_pois, glmm_pois, datasets$poisson, n_samp=5000, additive_param = "Z1")
+samples_pois <- BayesianVariableImportance::sample_posterior_count(model_pois, glmm_pois, datasets$poisson, n_samp=5000, additive_param = "Z1", repeatability = FALSE)

 # Plot the variable importance metrics
 plots_pois <- BayesianVariableImportance::plot_samples(samples_pois)
 ```

-A worked example can be found in the BVI Usage.Rmd file.
+A worked example for simulated data can be found in the BVI Usage.Rmd file.

 ## Simulation study
 A full simulation study, which has been described, reported and discussed in my master thesis, can be found in the file Simulation study.Rmd

+## Case studies
+A case study, following the vignette of the `rptR` package, which has been described, reported and discussed in my master thesis, can be found in the file Stoffel_comparison.Rmd

+## Real data analysis
+A study on the heritability of phenotypic traits in house sparrows is conducted in the file Animal_model.Rmd.
+The data is not licensed by me to put on Github, but it has been descirbed in the masters thesis, with references to more information.

 ## Documentation
 Further documentation and function references can be found within the package.
 Use the standard R help and documentation commands to access detailed information about each function.